 An orofacial (or-oh-FAY-shul) cleft is when a baby is born with an opening in the

 lip and/or roof of the mouth (palate).
-Cleft lip and cleft palate happen is one of
+Cleft lip and cleft palate is one of the most

 Both cleft lip and cleft palate are treatable.
 Most kids can have surgery to repair

 them within the first year or two of life.